March 13, 2019

 Here’s one more troubling tidbit: Per Return Path, “SmartSeeds will also allow marketers to track specific campaigns or segments, while also providing enhanced monitoring of their competitors’ campaigns.”
 How will they do that?
 If SmartSeed addresses sign up for non-customer email, other senders not using SmartSeed data to optimize email could still be unknowingly implicated.
 So not only could this technology put the paying recipient of data at risk, but it may also put other innocent senders in the crosshairs, without giving them the benefit of an email intelligence payoff.

 You might be wondering, what frame of reference do we have to make such claims when SmartSeeds are brand new?
 Plot twist: Because it’s not necessarily their innovation.
-In fact, Return Path’s competitor eDataSource is using a “new” technology called “Enhanced Virtual User Network,” otherwise known as EVUN. eDataSource explains how EVUN works as, “the system deploys inboxes which model user profiles that are geographically, demographically and sociographically representative of actual users.” (sic) That sounds a lot like the behavior powering SmartSeeds to us.
-In fact, we know EVUN signs up for non-customer email, making our suspicions above feel more than reasonable.
+In fact, Return Path’s competitor eDataSource is using a “new” technology called “IntelliX AI Network™.” eDataSource explains how this works as, “a large cohort of enhanced, intelligent seeds, programmed to simulate a representative range and distribution of global user locations and attributes.”
+That sounds a lot like the behavior powering SmartSeeds to us.
+In fact, we know IntelliX AI Network™ signs up for non-customer email, making our suspicions above feel more than reasonable.

 And yet, that’s not the plot twist. eDataSource wasn’t the first to do this either.